bacadlo/FlightsVsFares-app/README.md

 ### Internal Routes

 **Chat Endpoint**
-- `POST /api/chat` - Send a message to the AI Trip Advisor
+- `POST /api/chat` — Send a message to the AI Trip Advisor
   - Request: `{ message: string }`
   - Response: `{ reply: string }`
+  - The active provider is determined by `AI_PROVIDER` in `.env.local`.
+All API keys are kept server-side and never exposed to the client.

 ---